gavollink/termread/docs/Dash-e.md

 ENQ reply or "WRU" (Who Are You), which would transmit the ENQ character to the remote TeleType.

-Terminals by DEC also had a programmable response since the VT100.
+Terminals by DEC also had a programmable response since the VT200 series.